Skip to main content

 Screen Time and Sleep Quality

-The screen-sleep connection at this age is not just about blue light suppressing melatonin, though that is part of it.
-A systematic review by Hale and Guan found three distinct mechanisms through which screens disrupt children's sleep: the direct stimulating effect of content (action shows, games, social media previews), the time displacement effect (screens push bedtime later), and the physiological suppression of melatonin from blue-spectrum light exposure (Hale & Guan, 2015, Sleep Medicine Reviews, DOI: 10.1016/j.smrv.2014.07.007).
+The screen-sleep connection at this age is not just about the light from the screen interfering with the brain's sleep signals, though that is part of it.
+A review by Hale and Guan found three ways screens disrupt children's sleep: the exciting content itself (action shows, games, social media previews) fires up the brain, screens push bedtime later simply by eating up the evening, and the blue-toned light from the screen suppresses the brain's natural sleep signals (Hale & Guan, 2015, Sleep Medicine Reviews, DOI: 10.1016/j.smrv.2014.07.007).

-Of these three, content stimulation may matter most at ages six through eight.
-A child who watches a calm nature documentary and a child who plays an exciting video game will have very different cortisol levels at bedtime, even if both stop at the same time.
+Of these three, what your child watches may matter most at ages six through eight.
+A child who watches a calm nature show and a child who plays an exciting video game will arrive at bedtime in very different states, even if both stop at the same time.
 What your child watches matters as much as when they stop watching.

 A realistic screen-sleep plan